 And if you think Iowa is flat as a pancake, think again.
 Mount Vernon is part of the rolling landscape that made Grant Wood famous.
-Just five miles away you can climb or hike the limestone bluffs of beautiful Palisades-Kepler State Park, and a short drive in any direction will lead you through gorgeous landscapes and hidden treasures.
-Or walk on the bottom of an ocean floor—what use to be an ocean floor—at the Devonian Fossil Gorge.
+Just five miles away, you can climb or hike the limestone bluffs of beautiful Palisades-Kepler State Park, and a short drive in any direction will lead you through gorgeous landscapes and hidden treasures.
+Or take a walk on the bottom of an ocean floor—what used to be an ocean floor—at the Devonian Fossil Gorge.

-Lake MacBride and the Coralville Reservoir offer boundless water and woodland opportunities just 10 miles away.
-Not too far from Cedar Rapids, you can walk the trails at Indian Creek Nature Center, attend the Maple Syrup Festival or the Honey Festival.
+Lake MacBride and the Coralville Reservoir offer water and woodland opportunities just 10 miles away.
+Not too far from Cedar Rapids, you can walk the trails at Indian Creek Nature Center, attend the Maple Syrup Festival, or the Honey Festival.

 Need more arts, entertainment, or sports?

-Iowa City, thriving home of the University of Iowa 20 miles south, offers many opportunities, ranging from concerts, readings at bookstores, writing festivals to excellent food and Big 10 sporting events.
+Iowa City, thriving home of the University of Iowa located 20 miles south, offers many opportunities, ranging from concerts, readings at bookstores, and writing festivals to excellent food and Big 10 sporting events.

-Cedar Rapids, Iowa's second largest city, is even closer and full of many additional cultural outlets, including Theatre Cedar Rapids, Cedar Rapids Opera Theatre, and Orchestra Iowa.
-Or you can shop in the Czech Village or in the NewBo district, which is filled with local artisanal goods and hosts events year-round.
-Tour the Czech and Slovak Museum, the Cedar Rapids Art Museum, or Brucemore, an historic estate that hosts events as well as tours.
+Cedar Rapids, Iowa's second largest city, is even closer and is full of many additional cultural outlets, including Theatre Cedar Rapids, Cedar Rapids Opera Theatre, and Orchestra Iowa.
+You can also shop in the Czech Village or in the NewBo district, which is filled with local artisanal goods and hosts events year-round.
+Tour the Czech and Slovak Museum, the Cedar Rapids Art Museum, the African American Museum of Iowa, or Brucemore, an historic estate that hosts events as well as tours.

 Coralville's Coral Ridge Mall is one of the largest in the Midwest, and Cedar Rapids boasts many additional options.
-If you're in the mood for a short road trip, you could shop at Tanger Outlet Mall, a central location for many brand name stores.
+If you're in the mood for a short road trip, you can shop at Tanger Outlet Mall, a central location for many brand-name stores.